-- 1. Advocate to the Minister for Local Government to amend the Local Government (Financial Management)Regulations 1996 to prescribe the following ratios:

-- a) Operating Surplus Ratio,

-- b) Net Financial Liabilities Ratio,

-- c) Debt Service Coverage Ratio, and

-- d) Current Ratio.

-- Recommend that Local Governments consider including Asset Management ratios in their Annual Report.

-- Request the Department of Local Government, Sport and Cultural Industries to review the Asset Management ratios in consultation with the Local Government sector.

-Over a number of years there has been mounting concern as to the appropriateness of the seven financial ratios which are prescribed for inclusion in Local Government annual financial reports.
+Position Statement Advocate to the Minister for Local Government to amend the Local Government (Financial Management) Regulations 1996 to prescribe the following ratios: a.
+Operating Surplus Ratio, b.
+Net Financial Liabilities Ratio, c.
+Debt Service Coverage Ratio, and d.
+Current Ratio.
+Recommend that Local Governments consider including Asset Management ratios in their Annual Report.
+Request the Department of Local Government, Sport and Cultural Industries to review the Asset Management ratios in consultation with the Local Government sector.
+Background as [.] wh er a number of years there has been mounting concern to the appropriateness of the seven financial ratios ich are prescribed for inclusion in Local Government nual financial reports.

 WALGA formed a Sector Reference Group and Working Group to review the ratios and provide recommendations.
 The Working Group has provided a Local Government Financial Ratios Report with recommendations for the prescribed ratios and other related matters.

-May 2021 - 204.2/2021 March 2019 - 06.3/2019

-Supporting Documents Local Government Financial Ratios Report enable a Building Upgrade Finance mechanism in Western
+State Council Resolution February 2022 - 312.1/2022 May 2021 - 204.2/2021 March 2019 - 06.3/2019 Supporting Documents Local Government Financial Ratios Report WALGA submission: Local Government Reform Proposal (February 2022)